-If you have questions about divorce, call or e-mail Morgan & Barbary’s experienced family law attorneys for a FREE telephone consultation to discuss your divorce options: 321-951-3400.
+If you have questions about divorce, call or e-mail M&B Family Law & Mediation Services to schedule a consultation to discuss your divorce options: 321-951-3400.
 If you are considering a divorce, we’re here to help.

 The collaborative divorce utilizes trained professionals that focus on the clients’ specific needs.
 These professionals may include a Mental Health professional that may be utilized as a child specialist or divorce coach.
 This specialist gives the children a voice in the process and provides the parents with assistance on post-dissolution of marriage parenting issues.
 As a divorce coach, this specialist assists the parties with their communication and their emotional needs, especially if one party is less desirous of a divorce than the other party and holding onto the marriage, and not endeavoring to move forward.
 In addition, a financial professional may be used to craft a fair distribution of assets to both parties that focus on maximizing financial security and opportunity for each party and the children for the years to come.